 Your targeting options

-- When you focus your targeting on certain types of people, you can aim to get your ads seen by certain audiences (ex: people who’ve visited your site, or people that are likely to be in the market for a given product) or demographics (ex: young men).
+- When you focus your targeting on certain types of people, you can aim to get your ads seen by a particular audience (for example, people who've visited your site, or people that are likely to be in the market for a given product) or demographics (for example, young men).
 Learn more

-- When you focus your targeting certain moments, you can specify keywords or topics to get your ads seen in the context of certain kinds of content (ex: bicycle-related content) or on certain websites (ex: a managed placement on nytimes.com).
+- When you focus your targeting on certain moments, you can specify keywords or topics to get your ads seen in the context of specific kinds of content (for example, bicycle-related content) or on specific websites (for example, a placement on nytimes.com).
 Learn more

-“Reach” is the number of 'possible impressions' who fit within your targeting settings.
-Generally each time you add a new layer of targeting, you further narrow the potential reach of your ads.
-For example, if you set up targeting for women actively looking to buy a house (that is, “Demographics:Gender:Female” “Audience:In-market: Real Estate”), you’ll have your ads will have a narrower reach than if you target all people in-market for real estate.
+"Reach" is the number of possible impressions that fit within your targeting settings.
+Generally each time you add a new layer of targeting, you narrow the potential reach of your ads.
+For example, if you set up targeting for women actively looking to buy a house, your ads will have a narrower reach than if you target all people in-market for real estate.

 However, adding additional items within a given targeting type will broaden your reach.
 For example, if you have targeting for New York and then you add targeting for San Francisco, your reach expands.
 Learn more

 To increase the impact of a particular targeting setting, adjust the bid for it.
 For instance, if showing your ad to parents is particularly valuable to you, use bid adjustments to increase your bid for parents.

 "Targeting" and "Observation" settings

 Targeting settings like "Targeting" and "Observation" determine the reach of your ads.
 Think of them as controls that do the following: